-Cooper Genomics is our preferred partner for PGT, but we can work with any genetics laboratory that your or your insurance company require.
+Cooper Genomics is our preferred partner for PGT, but we can work with any genetics laboratory that you or your insurance company requires.

-Many patients need to services of a sperm donor, patients who do not make any sperm at all on their own or same sex female couples.
+Many patients need the services of a sperm donor, patients who do not make any sperm at all on their own or same-sex female couples.
 Our team can work with any NYS DOH licensed sperm bank.
 You choose the bank, choose your donor, we file paperwork with the bank requesting the course of treatment, and the bank ships the sperm directly to our office.
 We will also work with an individual that you know and wish to be your sperm donor.

-Sperm banks often sell different types of sperm vials which have different names depending on the bank.
+Sperm banks often sell different types of sperm vials that have different names depending on the bank.
 The basic configuration is as follows: